koo5/brn/README.md

 what i'll be doing is running automated tests of a program i am developing.
-The test inputs and corresponding outputs  are stored in a convenient textual file format i call ".tau".
+The testcases and corresponding expected outputs are stored in a convenient textual file format i call ".tau".

 i go through a couple steps: